jbush001/NyuziProcessor/tools/simulator/README.md

 These features are not yet working:
 * Stack trace (only shows leaf function)

-Note also that the debugger cannot be run while the simulator is in gui or cosimulation mode.
+Note also that the debugger cannot be run while the simulator is in cosimulation mode.

 ### Tracing